This elegant hotel is bringing Art Deco glamour to the city.

 The Royce sits on the edge of the CBD and South Yarra.

 The Royce sits on St Kilda Road and is a perfect base for those wanting the city at their doorstep without the noise.
 Sitting on the edge of the CBD and South Yarra, it’s a short walk to the Royal Botanical Gardens, Albert Park and National Gallery of Victoria and iconic local eateries such as The Kettle Black and Brick Lane.
-The nearest tram stop sits conveniently opposite the hotel, linking travellers to everything from Federation Square and the NGV to St Kilda Beach without changing lines.
+The nearest tram stop sits conveniently opposite the hotel, taking travellers everywhere from Federation Square and the NGV to St Kilda Beach, without having to change lines.

-Melbourne Airport (Tullamarine) is an approximate 30-40 minute drive away, while Avalon Airport is 50 minutes away.
+Melbourne Airport (Tullamarine) is approximately 30-40 minute’s drive away, while Avalon Airport is 50 minutes away.

 What is the style and character of The Royce?